top of page

 The large funeral procession for Robert Dudley, 1st Earl of Leicester in Warwick, Warwickshire, England from the Works of William Shakespeare; 19thc © Getty Images

 Despite his request in his will for his funeral to "be done with as little pomp or vain expense", on 09 October 1588, a 400-strong procession set off from Kenilworth Castle; this cortege contained many male members of the late Earl's household - chaplains, doctors, secretaries - who were joined by members of the local nobility, as well as 100 members of the lower-class and poor (Clark, 2023).
-The procession headed the 6 miles south to St Mary's Church, located in the north of the city of Warwick, a place familiar to the Dudleys, this also being the final resting place of their only (known) son, Robert, Lord Denbigh, who died in 1581, aged only 3.
+The procession headed the 6 miles south to St Mary's Church, located in the north of the city of Warwick, a place familiar to the Dudleys, this also being the final resting place of their only (known) son, Robert, Lord Denbigh, who died in 1581, aged only 3 years old.
 After being received by the church's clergy, and lying in the church overnight, Robert's funeral was undertaken the following day, 10 October.
 His stepson and mentee, Robert Devereux, Earl of Essex, acted as Chief Mourner, with his nephew Sir Robert Sidney as his 'assistant'.
-Whilst it has been documented that widow Lettice and brother Ambrose did not attend the funeral (potentially due to his own poor health), Sir William Dethick's Book of Funeralls of the Nobility, a contemperous record from the Garter Principle of the College of Arms, documents the presence of both the 'Erle of Warwick' and 'The Countess' (ed.
+Sir Charles Blount, representing the Derbyshire Blount family, and with with whom he had served alongside Leicester's adored nephew Sir Philip Sidney prior to his death at Zutphen, Netherlands, acted as one of his pall-bearers; only two years later, in 1590, Blount would start a 16 year affair with Leicester's step-daughter Penelope Devereux, Lady Rich (Varlow, 2009).
+Whilst it has been documented that widow Lettice and brother Ambrose did not attend the funeral (potentially due to his own poor health), Sir William Dethick's Book of Funeralls of the Nobility, a contemporaneous record from the Garter Principle of the College of Arms, documents the presence of both the 'Erle of Warwick' and 'The Countess' (ed.
 Adams, 1995).

 Robert Dudley and Lettice Knollys Tomb Effigies, Beauchamp Chapel, St Mary's Church, Warwick © The Dudley Women